Institut-Quantique-UdeS/Presentation-Plateforme-CHP/en/source/aide/liste.rst

 ccs-nouvelles-iq@listes.usherbrooke.ca.
 For example:

 - New features
-- Planned outages and service reductions
+- Outages, planned maintenance and service reductions
 - Upcoming workshops

 Although it is optional, we recommend that all active users subscribe.
 Message